Overview & Career Outcomes

 Explore Applied Sport Science Analytics Careers

 Use the below Career Insights Tool to explore the different career options available for a Master's in Applied Sport Science Analytics.
 The tool is powered by Burning Glass and pulls real-time data from labor market information.
 The tool uses AI to analyze all current job postings giving you the insight you need to make the right career decisions.
 Jobs that have the highest earning potential by industry and geography and specific skills employers need for those jobs can be found through this tool.
-If you find these careers are not for you, explore the "other options" button to find more information on other careers.

 Created with input from sport science professionals working with professional athletic teams and sport science device manufacturers, the curriculum combines evidence-based research and practical application in sports from a health and human performance perspective.